 Application Deadline: January 31, 2015.
 However applications may be reviewed as they are received, and so you are encouraged to submit your application materials as soon as you are able.
 Application materials (described below) should be emailed to firstname.lastname@example.org when completed.

 Questions: Please email email@example.com with any questions about the application process, or if you are wondering about the status of your application.

 A completed application consists of four components: (1) Application cover page, (2) undergraduate transcript, (3) a letter of recommendation from a reference, and (4) application essay.
 These four components are described below

 Component 1 will automatically be forwarded to the appropriate person.
 Components 2 through 4 should be emailed to email@example.com when completed.
 You will receive an email confirming the receipt of your completed application when all 4 components have been received.

 - Undergraduate transcript: Please include a copy of your undergraduate transcript (to date; an unofficial version is fine).
 The transcript should include course name and grade earned, as well as the name of the institution where the courses were taken.
 A PDF format is encouraged, but not required for your transcript.

 - Letter of recommendation: Please have at least one individual (typically a faculty member) write a letter of recommendation in support of your application.
 Please provide the faculty member with this link where they will upload their letter of recommendation: https://dordtresearch.wufoo.com/forms/dordt-college-research-letter-of-recommendation/

 What excites you about mathematics/statistics in general, and statistical genetics/genetic epidemiology in particular?

 What are your career plans?
-Is a Ph.D. in Statistics and/or Statistical Genetics or related fields part of those plans?
+Is a Ph.D. in statistics, statistical genetics, or related fields part of those plans?